Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Methods

 \begin{itemize} \item Delta (0-4Hz), threshold = $0.8$ \item Theta (4-8Hz), threshold = $0.5$ \item Alpha (8-12Hz), threshold = $0.5$ \item Beta (13-30Hz), threshold = $1.0$ \item Gamma (25-100Hz), threshold = $2.5$

 \end{itemize}

-As discussed in \citep{bullmore2009complex,sporns2011networks}, it is possible for scientists to use different criteria in order to determine this parameter.
+As discussed in \citep{bullmore2009complex,sporns2011networks}, scientists can rely on various criteria to determine this parameter.
 In the present study, due to experimental conditions, each sequence of networks contained graphs with distinct connectivity.
-Thresholds were chosen in such a way to prevent graphs with lower connectivity in each sequence from presenting many disconnected parts or vertices, which might introduce distortions in the analysis.\\
+Thresholds were selected in such a way as to prevent graphs with lower connectivity in each sequence from presenting many disconnected parts or vertices, which could potentially introduce distortions in the analysis.\\

-After obtaining non-weighted graphs, the directions of the edges were removed, resulting in undirected and non-weighed networks.
+After obtaining non-weighted graphs, the directions of the edges were removed, resulting in undirected and non-weighted networks.

 \item \textbf{Analysis of Topology}